MoustafaIsm/expense-center/README.md

 Go to `expense-center-user-frontend` and:

+1. Make sure you have both your XAMPP server and Laravel server running.
+Your cloud function must be deployed or running on an emulator to have access to notifications.

 1. Go to your firebase project, head to your project settings.
 In general, scroll down to `Your apps`, (the web application).
 Copy the `firebaseConfig` to add it in our app.

 1. Go to [Geolocation](https://www.geoapify.com), create an account, and a project.
 Your api key will be automatically generated.